 16.45 – 17.00 | Closing remarks | Speaker: Fahd Batayneh | Stakeholder Engagement Director – Middle East, ICANN |

-IRR For Peering Workshop AMS-IX
+IRR For Peering Workshop OMAN-IX

 - Date: Tuesday, 3 December 2024